Follow the flow: Proximal flow inspired multi-step methods: CONVERGENCE PROOFS

 Hence for $c_j = \sum_{i=1}^{j} (\tau-i)\xi_i^2 $ we have:

 As a result, we will have:

 Now suppose we pick $\alpha,\delta$ such that $\frac{1}{\alpha}-\frac{L}{2}- \frac{\delta}{\alpha} \geq 0$ (e.g. $\alpha < \frac{2-2(\tau-1)\delta}{L}$) then

 and we have the desired result. \end{proof} \begin{theorem} Suppose that $f(\vx)$ is an $L$-weakly convex function.
-Then for any fixed step size $\alpha >0$,suppose that the exact solution to $\tau$ steps of backward differential formula is
+Then for any fixed step size $\alpha >0$,suppose that the exact solution to $\tau$ multi-step proximal points methods are

 where $\sum_{i=1}^n \xi_i = 1$ and $\xi \geq 0 $.
 Suppose that an approximate solution $\vx^{k+\tau +1}$ of $\tilde{\vx}^{k+\tau+1}$ satisfies the following contraction with respect to $\vx^{k+\tau}$: